knweber/phase-0-tracks/version-control/git-definitions.md

 * What is a commit?
 What makes a good commit message?

   When a developer makes a commit, the modifications made to the original code are saved as a sort of 'snapshot' in the local repo.
 As a result, a developer can look back at the revision history of a particular file by examining the contents in each 'snapshot' from every commit.
+A good commit message gives someone else looking at the commit an idea of what was added or removed from the file.

 * What is a merge conflict?